S1NGS1NG80/Employee-Tracker/README.md

 - [Questions](#questions)

 ## Installation
-You will need `node.js` installed, and need the codes cloned for this to work.
+You will need `node.js` installed, and need the codes cloned for this to work, as well as a database source such as `pgAdmin 4`.

 ## Usage
 Once you have the necessary files, go to you CLI and appropriate file location, then enter `node .` or `node index.js`, and follow the prompts.
 To exit, you can select `Exit` or `cmd(or ctrl) + c`.